SEBR-0916/project_3_prompt/README.md

 - Full Entity Relationship Diagram (ERD) for the backend
 - Component Hierarchy Diagram (Lucidchart or other) for the frontend
 - A **public** Trello board for tracking your development progress with goals and tasks for the coming weekend
-- Proposals will be Friday Morning in front of the class.
+- Proposals will be Friday Morning.
 You may create a slideshow presentation if you would like to add to your proposal
 - Proposals must include responsibilities/tasks for each group member as well as goals and schedule for the long weekend and project week

-## **Project _Approval_ Due Date:** 6/30/23 by 9:00am EST
+## **Project _Approval_ Due Date:** 11/3/23 by 9:00am EST

 ## Project Requirements (MVP)